KrisLloyd/Python/CTF/Camouflage/readme.md

 Moving forward, I went to [StegOnline](https://stegonline.georgeom.net/upload) and loaded the image for bitplane inspection.

-The flag was higing on the Blue LSB bit 0.
+The flag was hidden in the Blue LSB bit 0.

 ![flag](flag.PNG)